Fans and dehumidifier drying a wet wooden subfloor after water damage in a residential room

 • Water exposure lasting longer than 48 hours

-Professional drying teams use specialized equipment designed to remove deep moisture from structural materials.
+Professional drying teams use moisture mapping, commercial air movers, dehumidifiers, and drying equipment designed to remove deep moisture from structural materials.

 Frequently Asked Questions About Drying Subfloors After Water Damage